msaito8623/motokisaito/content/authors/admin/_index.md

 ## About Me
 -->

-I currently work as a postdoctoral researcher in the Quantitative Linguistics group led by Prof. R. Harald Baayen at the department of Linguistics at University of Tübingen (Seminar für Sprachwissenschaft, Eberhard Karls Universität Tübingen).
+I currently work as a postdoctoral researcher at University of Oldenburg (Carl von Ossietzky Universität Oldenburg) with Prof. Dr. Esther Ruigendijk.
+My primary research projects are:

+1. Reduced (unclear) speech in second language learning

+2. Perception of acoustically degraded signals by people of hearing loss and normal hearing

 <br>